redox-os/rfcs/text/0000-io_uring.md

 pub const CQ_ENTRIES_MMAP_OFFSET: usize = 0x8020_0000;
 // "SQES" is intentionally omitted, unlike with Linux
 ```
-When all of these are mapped, the `io_uring` instance is ready to be attached to a scheme, which can be either a kernel scheme scheme, or a userspace scheme.
-The attachment is done using the `SYS_ATTACH_IORING` syscall, which takes the file descriptor of the `io_uring` instance, together with the name of the target scheme, which must be in the same namespace as the attaching process.
-The scheme itself receives a different syscall as a regular packet, but `SYS_RECV_IORING`, which includes a temporary kernel-mapped buffer, which contains already-mapped offsets to the four ring memory regions, as well as some flags and such.

-TODO: Implement `io_uring` freeing.
+When all of these are mapped, the `io_uring` instance is ready to be attached,
+in one of the following ways:

+* userspace to userspace
+* userspace to kernel
+* kernel to userspace

+### Userspace-to-userspace
+In the userspace-to-userspace scenario, which has the benefit of zero kernel
+involvement (except for polling the epochs to know when to notify), the
+consumer process calls the `SYS_ATTACH_IORING` syscall, which takes two
+arguments: the file descriptor of the `io_uring` instance, together with the
+name of the scheme.
+The scheme will however receive a different syscall in a
+regular packet, namely `SYS_RECV_IORING`, which includes a temporary
+kernel-mapped buffer, which contains already-mapped offsets to the four ring
+memory regions, as well as some flags and such.

+This mode is generally somewhat specialized, because the kernel may have to
+poll the rings on its own (which perhaps some magic trickery of putting every
+`io_uring` allocation in its own adjacent group of page tables, and checking
+the "dirty" flag on x86_64), and because the buffers have to be managed
+externally.
+Another constraint is that the stack cannot be used at all, since
+unpriviliged processes are obviously not supposed to access other process'
+stacks.
+The main point of this however, is the low latency it offsers; with
+some intelligent kernel scheduling, the kernel could place an audio driver and
+an audio application on two different CPUs, and they would be to process each
+other's syscalls without any context switch (apart from scheduling of course).

+### Userspace-to-kernel
+The userspace-to-kernel attachment mode is similar; the process still calls
+`SYS_ATTACH_IORING`, with the exception of the kernel handling the request.
+The
+kernel supports the same standard opcode set as other schemes do, with the
+advantage of being able to communicate with every open scheme for that process.
+This is the recommended mode, especially for applications, since it does not
+require one ring per consumer per producer, but only at least one ring on the
+consumer side.
+The kernel will delegate the syscalls pushed onto that
+`io_uring`, and talk to a scheme using a different `io_uring`.
+The kernel will
+also manage the buffers automatically here, as it has full access to them when
+processing syscall, which results in less overhead when not use preregistered
+buffers or other shared memory.

+### Kernel-to-userspace
+The kernel-to-userspace mode is the producer counterpart of the
+userspace-to-kernel-mode; it shares the same properties as with the other, but
+the roles are reversed.
+A scheme may at any time receive a request to attach an
+`io_uring` where the kernel is the producer, and this will happen at most once.

+One noteworthy difference between userspace-to-userspace plus
+kernel-to-userspace, and userspace-to-kernel, is that the file descriptor
+numbers are local to the target scheme in the userspace-to-userspace case.
+Oppositely, in the userspace-to-kernel case, the producer is free to use global
+file descriptors (to that process).
+This is akin to the regular syscall
+interface and scheme handlers: the user can specify any file descriptor, and if
+it belonged to a certain scheme, the kernel will then translate that file
+descriptor to a file descriptor local to that scheme.
+The only distinction with
+the `io_uring` interface is that in the userspace-to-userspace case, the
+consumer must distinguish between file descriptors local to a specific scheme,
+the its own global file descriptors.

+### Deallocation
+The four `io_uring` memory regions are kernel managed, and thus they only
+require a close syscall on the consumer side, or `funmap` on the producer side.
+The kernel will then shutdown the corresponding ring part, so that the other
+side of the `io_uring` receives the last items but then also destroys its
+instance.

 # Drawbacks
 [drawbacks]: #drawbacks

-Since Linux handles every syscall within ring 0, no extra communication needs to happen when dealing with addresses; the kernel can simply map a userspace address (if it is not already mapped), do its work, and then push a completion entry.
-Since the Redox `io_uring` functions between user processes through schemes, all buffers will have to be registered in order for the producer process to access those buffers.
-The current workaround here is to use a different `io_uring` with the kernel as the producer and allocating buffers there.
-Although this might not impose that of a greater overhead than simply letting the kernel deal with this during a syscall, for the most part it completely eliminates the ability to use the stack for buffers, since that would be a major issue, both for program security and safety.
+Since Linux handles every syscall within ring 0, no extra communication needs
+to happen when dealing with addresses; the kernel can simply map a userspace
+address (if it is not already mapped), do its work, and then push a completion
+entry.
+Since the Redox `io_uring` functions between user processes through
+schemes, all buffers will have to be registered in order for the producer
+process to access those buffers.
+The current workaround here is to use a
+different `io_uring` with the kernel as the producer and allocating buffers
+there.
+Although this might not impose that of a greater overhead than simply
+letting the kernel deal with this during a syscall, for the most part it
+completely eliminates the ability to use the stack for buffers, since that
+would be a major issue, both for program security and safety.

+An additional drawback is the increased complexity of both using asynchronous
+I/O and regular blocking I/O in the kernel.

 # Alternatives
 [alternatives]: #alternatives

-Even though it may not be strictly necessary aside from increased performance to use SPSC queues, one could instead simply introduce `O_COMPLETE_IO` (which is paired with `O_NONBLOCK`), `EVENT_READ_COMPLETE` and `EVENT_WRITE_COMPLETE`, and let the kernel retain the grants of the buffers until events with the aforementioned flags have been sent, to indicate that the buffers are not longer needed by the scheme process.
+Even though it may not be strictly necessary aside from increased performance
+to use SPSC queues, one could instead simply introduce `O_COMPLETE_IO` (which
+is paired with `O_NONBLOCK`), `EVENT_READ_COMPLETE` and `EVENT_WRITE_COMPLETE`,
+and let the kernel retain the grants of the buffers until events with the

-Additionally, while the kernel can obviously assist with notifying processes with lower overhead, this API could be implemented in userspace by using shared memory for communication, and futexes or even regular event queues (although with a higher overhead due to syscalls) for notifying.
-The major problem with this approach however would be buffer management, since that would require processes to use regular syscalls every time they want to register a buffer.
-Another feature that would be possible, would be fast communication between the kernel and userspace processes.
-The current Redox `io_uring` design also allows the kernel to be the producer of the rings, which makes it possible for traditional event queues to be completely replaced.
-This also applies for other kernel schemes.
+aforementioned flags have been sent, to indicate that the buffers are not
+longer needed by the scheme process.

+Additionally, while the kernel can obviously assist with notifying processes
+with lower overhead, this API could be implemented in userspace by using shared
+memory for communication, and futexes or even regular event queues (although
+with a higher overhead due to syscalls) for notifying.
+The major problem with
+this approach however would be buffer management, since that would require
+processes to use regular syscalls every time they want to register a buffer.
+Another feature that would be possible, would be fast communication between the
+kernel and userspace processes.
+The current Redox `io_uring` design also allows
+the kernel to be the producer of the rings, which makes it possible for
+traditional event queues to be completely replaced.
+This also applies for other
+kernel schemes.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-The API is for the most part actually quite similar to Linux's API, with the only incompatible difference of not having separating the SQ with its entries (which Linux does).
-The problem however, is that `io_uring`s can have different producers, unlike Linux which only has the kernel.
-Thus, there might be motivation for a kernel-managed queue that sends submissions to the respective schemes, and collects completions from different schemes, so that the consumer only needs one `io_uring` instance, like on Linux.
-If that were implemented, there would be a possibility for source-compatibility with liburing, especially if the entry types are exactly the same as Linux's (`struct io_uring_sqe` and `struct io_uring_cqe`).
-If the syscalls were to be emulated, this could also result possible complete emulation.
+The API is for the most part actually quite similar to Linux's API, with the
+only incompatible difference of not having separating the SQ with its entries
+(which Linux does).
+The problem however, is that `io_uring`s can have different
+producers, unlike Linux which only has the kernel.
+Thus, there might be
+motivation for a kernel-managed queue that sends submissions to the respective
+schemes, and collects completions from different schemes, so that the consumer
+only needs one `io_uring` instance, like on Linux.
+If that were implemented,
+there would be a possibility for source-compatibility with liburing, especially
+if the entry types are exactly the same as Linux's (`struct io_uring_sqe` and
+`struct io_uring_cqe`).
+If the syscalls were to be emulated, this could also
+result possible complete emulation.

 # References
 1. [https://kernel.dk/io_uring.pdf](https://kernel.dk/io_uring.pdf) - A reference of the io_uring API present from Linux 5.1 and onwards.